Are PSTs ready for the 37E changes? Are you ready?

 Most interpret this change as meaning you need to prevent users from deleting this data and protect the file itself.
 This is a pretty difficult, and expensive, task.

 Instead, most organizations may find it far more cost-effective to centralize and get rid of PST files.
 See our post on Enterprise migration tools for PSTs.

 For E-Mail Administrators and Managers, seek advice from your legal department on these changes.
 Determine how your organization views these changes and how this impacts data problems like PSTs.
 Centralization projects take time, ensure you give yourself enough time to comply.

 For Legal Departments and CEOs, take time to understand the changes – they are important to the future of your organization, and there is no getting away from them.
 Work with your IT department to understand the risk that is out there.
 Build a strategy based on your interpretations of the changes and work to clear barriers for the IT department.

 We have all been trying to get rid of PSTs for years.
 However, the driver was usually a combination of technical and cost drivers – see 10 reasons to avoid using PST files.
-With these changes, senior directors can no longer afford to ignore the risks PSTs pose to their business – you may find the cost avoidance a far higher driver than ever before, and find you have buy-in to complete the task.
+With these changes, senior directors can no longer afford to ignore the risks PSTs pose to their business – you may find the cost avoidance to migrate PST to Office 365 a far higher driver than ever before, and find you have buy-in to complete the task.